Bachelor of Agriculture

 International Course Fees

-In addition to your international course tuition fees, you must have sufficient funds to cover other study and living expenses.
+In addition to your course fees, you must have sufficient funds to cover other study and living expenses.
+These may include visa application fees, Overseas Student Health Cover (OSHC), textbooks and learning materials, checks and certifications, living expenses and more.